followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/35 Client-Side Data Validation/01 Overview.md

     @(Html.DevExtreme().TextBoxFor(Function(model) model.FirstName))

-As an alternative, you can use a more explicit syntax for binding an editor to a model property and, consequently, applying validation attributes.
-Pass the property's name to the `Name` method and an intial value to the `Value` method.
-The previous and following code samples produce the same result.
+As an alternative, you can use a more explicit syntax for binding an editor to a model property and applying validation attributes.
+Pass the property's name to the `Name` method and an initial value to the `Value` method.
+The previous and following code samples produce the same result:

     <!--Razor C#-->
     @model ApplicationName.Models.Person